 Your brain can draw on your lifetime of past experiences—things that have happened to you personally and things that you’ve learned about from friends, teachers, books, videos, and other sources.
 In the blink of an eye, your brain reconstructs bits and pieces of past experience as your neurons pass electrochemical information back and forth in an ever-shifting, complex network.
 Your brain assembles these bits into memories to infer the meaning of the sense data and guess what to do about it.
 Your past experiences include not only what happened in the world around you but also what happened inside your body.
 Was your heart beating quickly?
 Were you breathing heavily?
 Your brain asks itself in every moment, figuratively speaking, The

 last time I encountered a similar situation, when my body was in a similar state, what did I do next?
+The answer need not be a perfect match for your situation, just something close enough

 to give your brain an appropriate plan of action that helps you survive and even thrive.